 The Alliance for Conflict Transformation (ACT) is a local non-profit, non-political, and non-faith-based organization located in Phnom Penh.
 ACT is composed of like-minded individuals committed to working together to provide skills and knowledge in conflict resolution and transformation, and peacebuilding.
 ACT mainly focuses on building and strengthening capacities for peace based on analysis of current issues.
 These skills include identifying the most strategic actions to transform conflicts, in order to maximize the impact for sustainable peace and development.

 ACT’s goal and activities is contributing to United Nation Sustainable Development Goal number 16 “dedicated to the promotion of peaceful and inclusive societies for sustainable development, the provision of access to justice for all, and building effective, accountable institutions at all levels”.
-Thought the existing projects of: Peace Research (PR), Media for Peace (MP), Interfaith Peacebuilding on Natural Resources Management (IF-NRM), and Implementing Social Accountability Framework (I-SAF) to be able to take part of the social development for peace and harmony for all.
+Thought the existing projects of: Peace Research (PR), Media for Peace (MP), Interfaith Peacebuilding on Natural Resources Management (IF-NRM), Ending Violence Against Women and Children, and Implementing Social Accountability Framework (I-SAF) to be able to take part of the social development for peace and harmony for all.